 Storage is the most often overlooked part of a makerspace.
-Our mantra: furniture is storage.
+Our mantra: Furniture is storage.
 Storage is furniture.
-Everything moves.
+Everything must move.
 Here is what we have purchased so far to support our Fair Haven Innovates program:

 72′ 8 Drawer Tool Chest – Really happy with the look and quality of this piece.
 We went for a big work space combined with a tool chest for this piece because we wanted our Glowforge and 3D printers in one spot.
 We store the supplies for them in the cabinet and have room for other stuff, too.

 Rolling Tool Chest – We store our tools in this tool chest.
 Big enough to hold a lot, small enough for a middle schooler to move.

 22 Bin Storage Rack – We love the different sized containers and how easy this rack can move.
 We store everything from screws, to Play-Doh, to our tablets, to microphones on this thing.
 The bins are secure when at rest, but easy for our kids to pull out.

 Service Cart – This light weight service cart is where we store our art making equipment.
 We have stuff for jewelry, sculptures, and more.
 Easy for the kids to move.

 Kore Stools – Kids need to move.
 Wiggling, fidgeting, and the like help students concentrate.
 Additionally, stools are much easier to move and don’t take up a lot of space.
 The problem is, active seating is ridiculously expensive.
 Kore Stools were a nice combination of price and quality.
 Teen sized is perfect for middle school students.